3 separate structure fires ignite across Cabell County

 CABELL COUNTY, WV.
 (WOWK) – It’s been a busy Monday morning for fire crews in Cabell County.

 Fire crews in Huntington are tackling a pair of abandoned house fires.
-The first to ignite was on 26th street around 5:00 a.m.
+The first of the pair to ignite was a home on 26th Street around 5 a.m.

 The second home caught fire on Wilson Street.
 Huntington Fire Chief Greg Fuller says the fire is threatening a nearby apartment building, which was evacuated.